 901 Clay Street, Oakland, California 94607 TELEPHONE: 510-452-0292 FAX: 510-452-5625

 Let your light shine before others, so that they may see your good works and give glory to your Father in heaven.
 Matthew 5:16

-Price And Associates serves clients in the Bay Area, Silicon Valley, and Northern California, including the cities of San Francisco, Oakland, Richmond, Alameda, San Leandro, Berkeley, Sacramento, Fairfield, Vallejo, Jackson, Tracy, Stockton, Fresno, Hayward, Union City, Newark, Fremont, San Jose, Redwood City and Palo Alto.
+Law Offices of Pamela Y. Price serves clients in the Bay Area, Silicon Valley, and Northern California, including the cities of San Francisco, Oakland, Richmond, Alameda, San Leandro, Berkeley, Sacramento, Fairfield, Vallejo, Jackson, Tracy, Stockton, Fresno, Hayward, Union City, Newark, Fremont, San Jose, Redwood City and Palo Alto.

 This is Attorney Advertising.
 This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.